Michel-Prejet/meal-planner/README.md

 The CSV file is not intended for manual editing, although data validation has been implemented in the event that this should occur.
 On startup, the program loads `data.csv`, and overwrites it with the current state upon exit.

+A sample CSV file has been provided with three complete weeks of meal planning, as well as two more incomplete weeks for demonstration purposes.

 To use a CSV file with a different name, update the value of `FILE_NAME` in `MealPlannerApp.java`.

 ## Sample Output